C-Achard/bioimage-informatics-BIO410-project/docs/index.md

 ## Installation

 !!! note
-    Please note that due to the hardware available to us, this plugin has only been tested on Windows.
+    - Please note that due to the hardware available to us, this plugin has only been tested on Windows.
-    Please contact us if you encounter any issues on other operating systems.
+    - Please contact us if you encounter any issues on other operating systems.
+    - On Windows, make sure to have Fiji installed in the root of your drive (e.g. `C:\Fiji.app`).

 ### Dependencies

 **First, install the following dependencies manually** :

+!!! note
+    **All the .jar dependencies must go in the `jars/` folder of your Fiji installation.**
+    This is not the same as the `plugins/jars` folder.

-- cilj2 : due to the GPU acceleration provided by clij, it is safer to instal it from source to ensure there are no drivers issues.
+- cilj2 : due to the GPU acceleration provided by clij, it is safer to install it from source to ensure there are no drivers issues.
   Follow [this link](https://clij.github.io/clij2-docs/installationInFiji) to install clij2 in Fiji.
-- commons-csv : download the **1.8** version from [here](https://archive.apache.org/dist/commons/csv/binaries/) and place the .jar in the `plugins/` folder of your ImageJ installation.
+- commons-csv : download the **1.8** version from [here](https://archive.apache.org/dist/commons/csv/binaries/) and place the .jar in the `jars/` folder of your ImageJ installation.
-- xchart : download the **3.8.8** version [here](https://knowm.org/open-source/xchart/xchart-change-log/) and place the .jar in the `plugins/` folder of your ImageJ installation.
+- xchart : download the **3.8.8** version [here](https://knowm.org/open-source/xchart/xchart-change-log/) and place the .jar in the `jars/` folder of your ImageJ installation.

 !!! warning
     Make sure to install the dependencies before installing the plugin, with the correct versions.
     The plugin may not work if you use the latest version of commons-csv.
+    **Also ensure Fiji is installed in the root of your drive (e.g. `C:\Fiji.app`).**
+    **If you already have XChart installed, make sure to use the correct version.
+Avoid duplicates in the `jars/` folder.**

 ### Install from .jar file